Review 19 min read

 Enterprise customers include Cisco, Dell, Expedia, and Zoom.
 These organizations use Grammarly to standardize communication quality across thousands of employees.

 For SEO: Grammarly has zero impact on rankings.
-No keyword optimization, no SERP analysis, no content scoring against competitor pages, no publishing capability.
+No keyword optimization.
+No SERP analysis.
+No content scoring against competitor pages.
+No publishing capability.
 A grammatically perfect article without keyword targeting is invisible on Google.

 Grammarly Pros & Cons